 While various tooth replacement options exist, the two main options are dental implants and dentures.
 Although dentures have been a viable tooth replacement option for many years, some people experience several disadvantages, including:

 - Persistent gum irritation

 Dentures can ultimately feel uncomfortable.
 They can affect your confidence when they lead to difficulty chewing and articulating.

 Even though dentures have been the traditional way to go, more and more patients are choosing dental implants because of their amazing benefits.
 Implants look natural, don’t slip around, and prevent bone deterioration.
 While dentures are often cheaper, their shortcomings can ultimately cost you.

 In the first year after the loss of a tooth, up to 25% of the bone is lost, and bone loss continues on from there.
 Dentures can accelerate this process.
 Chewing with dentures, especially ill-fitting dentures, can cause a decrease in the blood supply to the bone and increase the rate of bone loss.

 For some patients, All-on-4® dental implants may be the perfect one-day solution for permanent tooth replacement.
 In consultation with Dr. Chung, you can discuss whether All-on-4 is the right choice for you.

 Dr. Chung is a graduate of the world-renowned Las Vegas Institute for Advanced Dental Studies (LVI), where he acquired thorough training in implant dentistry, both theoretical and hands-on.
 Dr. Chung uses the latest technology and procedures to provide accurate, minimally invasive implant surgery to replace missing teeth.
-Thanks to his skill in aesthetic dentistry, replacement teeth look and feel like natural teeth, and in most cases, Dr. Chung can place the implant and a new tooth in the same day.
+Thanks to his skill in aesthetic dentistry, replacement teeth look and feel like natural teeth.